 Cade Hildreth: Another recent announcement that caught my attention was that CDI announced it had launched Opsis Therapeutics to develop cell therapies for retinal disease.
 How did CDI decide to pursue that opportunity?

 Kaz Hirao: Yes, in September FUJIFILM added to its regenerative medicine capacity by setting up a new venture, Opsis Therapeutics.
 It is focused on discovering and developing novel medicines to treat retinal diseases.

 This venture is a partnership with Dr. David Gamm, who is the pioneer of iPS cell-derived retinal differentiation and transplantation.
 Acquired and inherited diseases of the retina, such as age-related macular degeneration and retinitis pigmentosa, affect tens of millions of people worldwide.
 However, there are currently no therapeutic options available that can broadly mitigate or restore the permanent loss of vision these conditions can cause.

 We launched this new venture because we see a promising variety of new approaches to treating retinal diseases.
-For example, over the past decade it has become feasible to generate new photoreceptors from induced pluripotent stem cells and transplant them into the diseased retina.
+For example, over the past decade, it has become feasible to generate new photoreceptors from induced pluripotent stem cells and transplant them into the diseased retina.
 Our goal is to build on this progress, developing new therapeutic strategies and ultimately improve the standard of care for patients impacted by retinal diseases.
-We are committed to solving these unmet medical needs by applying iPS cell based technologies to increase human quality of life.
+We are committed to solving these unmet medical needs by applying iPS cell-based technologies to increase the human quality of life.

 Importantly, his program is supported by the advocacy group “Fighting Blindness,” which is an advocacy group that supports cell-based innovation as a strategy for reversing vision loss.